 "For the wages of sin is death; but the gift of God is eternal life through Jesus Christ our Lord."

 What that means is: though we can have an eternal future through Jesus, we can shorten and misery-fy (it's a word now) our human lives through sin.

-“You shall not steal.”
-One of my theories; Because, even though humans have forged a lot of stuff, all the material to build it has come from what God made.
+Even though humans have forged a lot of stuff, all the material to build it has come from what God made.
 Again, he has the highest, furthest view of what belongs where and why.
 As people, we don’t have the right to demand what we think we deserve, which leads into the next point... because we’re children, our desires often stretch further than our ability to mange our material gifts.
-In other words, often times, we don’t appreciate what we have while we’re reaching out for the next gain.
+In other words, often times, we don’t use what we already have wisely.
 Therefore, God often holds back what we could have until we’re ready to have it.